 Exercise normal safety precautions.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Use common sense and look out for suspicious behaviour.
 Monitor the news and other sources for changes to local conditions.

 - Petty crime is common, particularly in tourist areas and on public transport in large Spanish cities.
 Foreigners are also targeted by scams.
 See Safety and security.

-- Following recent political developments, elections will be held in Catalonia on 21 December.
-Demonstrations and large gatherings of people are likely to continue in major cities, particularly in Barcelona and other parts of Catalonia, in the lead up.
+- Following recent political developments, including elections held in Catalonia on 21 December 2017, demonstrations and large gatherings of people may continue in major cities, particularly in Barcelona and other parts of Catalonia.
 See Safety and security.

 Travel Smart for general advice for all travellers.